18F/ux-guide/_pages/resources/usability-test-guide.md

 permalink: /usability-test-script/
 ---

 This document provides example questions grouped along the key moments usually found in a usability test: introductions, warm up, task completion, follow up, and wrap up.
 If your participant’s time is scarce, consider sharing a few questions ahead of time.
 See also this [checklist for running an interview]({{ site.baseurl }}/interview-checklist).
-GSA staff, please see this [Google Doc Template](https://docs.google.com/document/d/1VimyVSt7qK3iKc2uZkobLWM0zuJuvO03vFk_R_EjhOU/edit#).
+GSA staff, please see this [Google Doc Template (GSA/TTS Access only)](https://docs.google.com/document/d/1VimyVSt7qK3iKc2uZkobLWM0zuJuvO03vFk_R_EjhOU/edit#).

 ## Introduction